RaphyTwin/Sharecord/CONTRIBUTING.md

 # Contribute to CodeEdit

-Feel free to join and collaborate on our [Discord Server](https://discord.gg/vChUXVf9Em).

-> ⚠️ Please do not submit `localization` related pull requests at this time.
-> Once we are ready to support more languages we will let you know with a guide on how to contribute here and on our [Discord Server](https://discord.gg/vChUXVf9Em).

 ## Fork & Clone CodeEdit

 Tap the **"Fork"** button on the top of the site.
 After forking clone the forked repository to your Mac.

 ## Explore Issues

-Find issues from the [Issues tab](https://github.com/CodeEditApp/CodeEdit/issues) or from the To Do column in our [project](https://github.com/orgs/CodeEditApp/projects/3/views/2).
+Find issues from the [Issues tab](https://github.com/RaphyTwin/Sharecord/issues) or from the To Do column in our [project](https://github.com/orgs/CodeEditApp/projects/3/views/2).
 If you find an issue you want to work on, please indicate it in the issue and/or attach a draft PR once available.
 An admin or maintainer will then assign the Issue and/or PR to you.

 ## Getting Started

 Please read the [Getting Started](https://github.com/CodeEditApp/CodeEdit/wiki/Getting-Started) guide in our wiki.

-We also have a [troubleshooting guide](https://github.com/CodeEditApp/CodeEdit/wiki/Troubleshooting) that provides common resolutions.

-## Code Style

-Please read our guide on [Code Style](https://github.com/CodeEditApp/CodeEdit/wiki/Code-Style) in our wiki.

 ## Pull Request